 Consider the potential for bird strikes!
 Hungry birds looking for food can be aggressive.
 Those with young chicks can also be threatening.
 The helideck needs to be protected as well.
 It is a fact from the Helicopter Ass Int. that for every 1000 foot of descent, the chances of a bird strike impact increase by 32%.

-If you have any questions about bird control for oil rigs or other offshore structures and would like to discuss this with the team, please do not hesitate to give us a call on 01752 929292.
+If you have any questions about bird control for oil rigs or other offshore structures and would like to discuss this with the team, please do get in touch.